 Companies have business blind spots, and since they’re run by people: we also have blind spots.
 Two common blindspots are:

 Assuming that others see what you see, feel what you feel, and think what you think

 Thinking you understand and remember what others say, when you really only remember what you think about what they’ve said

 One way to loosen up those blind spots is to engage in dialog with other people and listen, truly listen to what they’re saying.
 That’s behind many a successful marriage, business relationships, effective interviewers and successful researchers.

 I have been using elicitation techniques for many years, but not quite in the military intelligence way, which seems like using the other person in a more negative way.
 These techniques take advantage of human tendencies to complain, gossip, correct and inform, which certainly works.
 However, I like to capture the human desire to be happy.

 See on Scoop.it – cooperative intelligence Biographies of mayors from America, Europe, Asia and Africa Ellen Naylor’s insight: and much more… In a range of profiles of mayors from Asia, Africa, Europe and The Americas, City Mayors’ editors and freelance writers examine what makes an outstanding mayor.
-They also ask city leaders which of their policies and actions have been …
+They also ask city leaders which of their …